-- Remove slinger (13G). - · Remove grease seal(s), (14S) if any. - Remove bearing house retaining ring (61K). - Press or tap on the pump end of the bearing-shaft assembly until one bearing is out. - When one bearing is out, remove second retaining ring (61F), then remove complete assembly from bearing housing. - Remove shaft retaining ring (61C) and press off bearings. - Press on new bearings.
-Remember to press only on inner race of bearing while pressing them on. - Assemble frame in the reverse procedure used for disassembly. - Observe the following when reassembling the bearing frame.
+- Complete preparations noted in Section V-A. - Back-pull rotating assembly and remove Impeller and seal, see Section V-B1. - Remove slinger (13G). - Remove grease seal(s), (14S) if any. - Remove bearing house retaining ring (61K). - Press or tap on the pump end of the bearing-shaft assembly until one bearing is out. - When one bearing is out, remove second retaining ring (61F), then remove complete assembly from bearing housing. - Remove shaft retaining ring (61C) and press off bearings. - Press on new bearings.
+Remember to press only on inner race of bearing while pressing them on. - Assemble frame by the reversing the above procedure.